LauritzR/dimm-ras-data-collection/README.md

 # dimm-ras
 DIMM RAS feature monitoring on Linux servers

+This module was developed with the publication ... for data collection to train CNNs for failure risk estimation of memory modules among other things.
+If you use our work, we are happy if you cite it.

 ## Linux kernel module modification

 sb_edac.c contains the necessary code to fetch corrected error address on Intel E5 and E7 v4 processors.